sphinx-gallery/sphinx-gallery/README.rst

     # path to the examples scripts
     sphinx_gallery_conf = {
-        'examples_dirs': '../examples',   # path to your example scripts 'gallery_dirs': 'gallery',  # path to where to save gallery generated output }
+        'examples_dirs': '../examples',   # path to your example scripts 'gallery_dirs': 'auto_examples',  # path to where to save gallery generated output }

 Finally just compile your docs as usual.
- You will find a new page "gallery" in your docs with the examples.
+Sphinx-Gallery will generated reST files, adding execution outputs, and save them in `auto_examples/`.
- To get it linked from the main page, add a link ``gallery/index.rst`` in your ``doc/index.rst``.
+Add a link to ``auto_examples/index.rst`` to include the gallery in your documentation. in your ``doc/index.rst``.

 Who uses Sphinx-Gallery